mariobrosch/GameNightCommunicator/README.md

 * Texts into resource file to support multiple languages and set language per team
 * Write data into a sql database for the simple website
 * Beautify the simple php website for showing scoring of teams
-* If I go to next question, no scoring sheet should be added
+* Clicking multiple times on ADD button will accumulate score for the question, reset button must be added
+* Add template for config objects in php and c#